ForestBioFacts

 Students can already start working during their studies

 Typically, students at universities and universities of applied sciences spend their summers working in production, research, sales or communication.
-Summer jobs are suitably challenging and pay well.
+In the summer job, the student gains valuable experience and networks in the field.
+Summer jobs are suitably challenging and also pay well.
 Finland has thousands of summer jobs to offer in the wood processing industry and excellent opportunities to complete a training period abroad.